McGill–Toolen Catholic High School: Sports and traditions

 McGill-Toolen's school colors are orange and black, and the mascot is a yellowjacket.
 In 2006, the McGill–Toolen varsity football team won the 6A Region 1 title, their first region title in 20 years by defeating its long-time rival Murphy High School.
-The Yellow Jackets repeated in 2007 as the 6A Region 1 champs with an undefeated regular season record of 10–0.
-They advanced to the semifinals of the 2007 playoffs before losing to Prattville High School with a record of 13–1.
 In October 2007, the school announced the construction of a football stadium at the Archbishop Lipscomb Sports Complex.
 The stadium was completed in time for the 2008 season, moving McGill from Ladd–Peebles Stadium.
 For the 2020 season, McGill-Toolen dropped drown to a 6A team.

 In 2015, the McGill–Toolen Football Team became the Alabama 7A State Champions.

 In 2016, the McGill–Toolen Men's Basketball Team became the Alabama 7A State Champions.

 In 2019, the McGill-Toolen Baseball Team became the Alabama 7A State Champions.

 In 2023, the McGill-Toolen Volleyball Team won back to back State Championships.
 The "Dirty Dozen" has earned a total of 23 state championships.

 In 2024, the McGill-Toolen Volleyball Team "three-peated" and won back to back to back Class 6A State Championships.
 The "Dirty Dozen" has earned a total of 24 state championships as of now.

 McT Band

 Established in 1896, The McGill-Toolen High School Band is one of Alabama's oldest musical organizations.
 The band performs at football games, marching festivals, school pep rallies, assemblies, Mass, parades, and concert festivals, and performs several concerts throughout the school year.
 Making up the band program at McGill is the Marching Band, Concert Band, Jazz Ensemble, Percussion Ensemble, Color Guard, and Winter Guard.

 In 2009, the band moved into their new band hall.
 The band room was dedicated to and named after the longtime director of the Prep Band Program Charles "Buddy" Porter.

 The band is under the direction of Sean C. Noah.
 The McT Band has earned consistent Superior ratings in marching competitions and Superior with Distinction at Alabama Music Performance Assessment.
 The band has also traveled and performed in Mexico, Italy, Chicago, and Ireland.

 On April 23, 2016, the McGill–Toolen Catholic High School Band traveled to New York City and made their Carnegie Hall premier.